cmu-sei/causal-lair/doc/getting_started.md

 The blue Download button on the lower left will allow users to download a PDF summary of these results.

-More detailed information about interpreting AIR results can be found in:  **INTERPRETING AIR RESULTS**
+More detailed information about interpreting AIR results can be found in: [Interpreting AIR Results]("./interpreting_results.md)

 Refreshing the browser will reset the tool and allow the user to begin a new analysis.